Description

 Observation time starts at the time documented in the nurse’s notes as to when the patient entered an observation status.
 Observation time ends at the time documented in the Physician or Other Qualified Healthcare Professional (QHP) discharge orders.
 This time should coincide with the end of the patient’s treatment in observation.

-Direct referrals observation time begins after the patient arrives at the facility and it is documented in the medical record that observation time has started.
-Hospitals should round to the nearest hour when reporting observation care; however, the total time should exclude any “carved out” time that carry an inherent time component for the service being billed (e.g., emergency room services, infusion services, services rendered billed exclusively by time, surgical, diagnostic, therapeutic services, etc.).
+Direct referral observation time begins after the patient arrives at the facility and it is documented in the medical record that observation time has started.
+Hospitals should round to the nearest hour when reporting observation care; however, the total time should exclude any “carved out” time that carry an inherent time component for the service being billed (e.g., emergency room services, infusion services, services rendered exclusively by time, surgical, diagnostic, therapeutic services, etc.).

 Reimbursement